-Idris provides a library, $Effects^3$ , which captures this pattern and many others involving effectful computation.
+Idris provides a library, Effects3, which captures this pattern and many others involving effectful computation1.
 An effectful program f has a type of the following form:

+'''

-f : (x1 : a1) $\rightarrow$ (x2 : a2) $\rightarrow$ ... $\rightarrow$ Eff t effs treeTagAux : BTree a -> Eff (BTree (Int, a)) [STATE Int]
+f : (x1 : a1) \rightarrow (x2 : a2) \rightarrow ... \rightarrow Eff t effs

+'''

 That is, the return type gives the effects that f supports (effs, of type List EFFECT) and the type the computation returns t.
 So, our treeTagAux helper could be written with the following type: